|

 both compression and rebound damping and about 10" of travel as for the

 front forks.
-It has a steel box section frame with a heavy duty ally swing arm
+It has a steel frame with a heavy duty aluminium swing arm

 and distinctive purple anodised wheel rims which you either love or hate!
 The

-engine thrives on revs but has enough bottom end to plonk along at low revs and
+engine thrives on revs (rev limited by the CDi to 10,200rpm) but has enough bottom end to plonk along at low revs and

 still pull cleanly from nothing.
 Quoted at 28bhp @ 8,500rpm